 Dr Loretta I.T.
 Lou

-Dr Loretta Lou is a Postdoctoral Associate at the Institute of Social and Cultural Anthropology (ISCA) at the University of Oxford and a Research Fellow of the Department of Sociology at the University of Warwick.
-Loretta’s research interests lie in the areas of the environment, health, science & technology studies (STS), social movements and social changes in Greater China, the U.K., and the U.S. After she received her DPhil in Anthropology from the University of Oxford, she went on to work as a Postdoctoral Research Assistant at the School of Interdisciplinary Area Studies (SIAS) for the Forum on Health, Environment and Development (FORHEAD) before joining a 5-year ERC funded project titled Toxic Expertise: Environmental Justice and the Global Petrochemical Industry at the University of Warwick.
+Dr Loretta Lou is Research Fellow of the Department of Sociology at the University of Warwick and a Postdoctoral Affiliate at Oxford’s Institute of Social and Cultural Anthropology (ISCA).
+Her research interests lie in the areas of environmental humanities, medical anthropology, social changes, social movements, and the meanings of a good/ethical life in southern China, including Hong Kong, Macau, and Taiwan.
+After she received her DPhil in Anthropology from the University of Oxford, she went on to work as a Postdoctoral Research Assistant at the School of Interdisciplinary Area Studies (SIAS) for the Forum on Health, Environment and Development (FORHEAD) before joining the ERC funded project Toxic Expertise: Environmental Justice and the Global Petrochemical Industry at the University of Warwick.

 Prior to her academic career, Loretta worked as a public health researcher for the NHS, focusing on women’s experience of antenatal care in Scotland.
-She retains a strong interest in applied (medical and environmental) anthropology and is now preparing a major study on gynaecological health movements, technologies, and their implication for women’s wellbeing in the UK and the US.
+She retains a strong interest in applied medical and environmental anthropology and their implications for women’s wellbeing and the feminist movement.

 A list of Loretta's publications can be found here.